Paul Rudd And Jeffrey Dean Morgan Purchase Rhinebeck Candy Store To Stop It From Closing After Owner Dies

 Samuel’s Sweet Shop has been a favorite with its customers for a long time because it has such a wide variety of sweet treats on offer.
 With Paul Rudd now being part owner, he’ll be required to maintain the quality and brand name of the well-known sweet store.
 Customers flock to the famous candy store, which sells cream scones, baked goods, and candies based on apples, blueberries, pumpkin, and other fruits and vegetables.

-#PaulRudd saves a well known candy store, Samuel's Sweet Shop in Poughkeepsie, NY, by becoming a partner and saving it from closing. ???????????????? pic.twitter.com/OI39jUyYMz
+#PaulRudd saves a well known candy store, Samuel’s Sweet Shop in Poughkeepsie, NY, by becoming a partner and saving it from closing.???????????????? pic.twitter.com/OI39jUyYMz

 — Entertainment Scoop (@EntScoop) December 31, 2016